Working with signals and events¶

 class.
 Then, when you dispatch a new event

-To listen to events dispatched from a signal, you need to have a function or any other callable
+For listening to events dispatched from a signal, you have two options:

 class CustomEvent(Event):